 PhD How to Apply

-Submit the following materials as a single ZIPped file using the Stage 1 application form by the deadline of October 1, 2021:
+Submit the following materials as a single ZIPped file using the Stage 1 application form by the deadline of November 1, 2022:

 - CV or resume: A current and complete CV that includes your earned educational degrees, relevant professional experience, and peer-reviewed scholarly publications and presentations (full citations).

-- Research proposal: 500 words describing your proposed research topic.
+- Research proposal: 1,000 words describing your proposed research topic.
 Include references to core literature on the topic; references are not included in word count.

-- Statement of interest: 250 words explaining why you are a strong candidate for the Gateway PhD program and its research focus areas.
+- Statement of interest: 500 words explaining why you are a strong candidate for the Gateway PhD program and its research focus areas.
 This should not duplicate information that is contained in the CV.

 - Transcripts (copies) for all earned degrees, with GPA indicated.
 Official transcripts are not needed at this stage.
 Do not send transcripts for courses taken if no degree was earned.

 Submissions will be reviewed by the program faculty to determine eligibility, research capacity, and strength of alignment with the research areas for which we are recruiting.
-Decisions on Stage 1 will be communicated to applicants by November 1st.
+Materials will be shared with one or more faculty members for further determination of research aptitude and for potential alignment with faculty research areas.
+Decisions will be communicated to applicants starting December 1.